Kiana-Jafari/cpp-projects/Projects/Garage System/README.md

 # Parking Garage Management System

 ## Overview
-This project is a **console-based Parking Garage Management System** designed for a **Basic Programming (BP / CS1)** course.
-It simulates how a real Iranian-style multi-level parking garage operates.
+This project is a **console-based Parking Garage** that simulates how a real Iranian-style multi-level parking garage operates.

 The program manages:
 - Vehicle parking and exit